shramov/tll-lua/lua.rst

  - Decimal128 fields expects number, string or Decimal128 reflection.

  - Bytes expects string, checked if string lenght is too large.
+In ``trim`` overflow mode long strings are truncated to fit into the field.

  - string (offset pointer) expects string, copied as is.